Best Investments to Sidestep Trump's Trade War

 Utilities

-Utilities are one of the most reliable investments on Wall Street, providing safe havens in troubled times.
+Turning back to U.S. investments, utilities are one of the most reliable investments on Wall Street and have a history of providing safe havens in troubled times.
 Electricity is a necessity for homes and businesses in the 21st century, so there's always strong baseline demand.

-What's more, the sector is highly regulated and very expensive to operate, meaning utility stocks tend to be regional monopolies that don't face true competitive forces.
+What's more, while there may be volatility in the energy products used to generate power, these costs are almost always passed through to end-users who don’t have much choice.
+The sector is highly regulated and very expensive to operate, meaning utility stocks tend to be regional monopolies that don't face true competitive forces.

-Even if a trade war does shock the broader global economy, domestic utility stocks and the Utilities Select Sector SPDR Fund (XLU) will be safe and sound.
-Top holdings in this fund include leaders in the sector such as NextEra Energy (NEE), Southern Company (SO) and Duke Energy (DUK) that are collectively valued at more than $240 billion.
+As a result, domestic utility stocks and the Utilities Select Sector SPDR Fund (XLU) will likely provide a smoother ride than more risky parts of Wall Street.
+In fact, the ETF is trading just a bit under flat on the year to make it “less bad” than most other sector ETFs.
+Top holdings in this fund include leaders in the sector such as NextEra Energy (NEE), Southern Company (SO) and Duke Energy (DUK) that are collectively valued at more than $240 billion and aren’t going anywhere regardless of short-term trade wars.

 Investment-grade bonds

-Investment-grade bonds – a category that includes debt of government entities as well as blue-chip powerhouses with strong balance sheets – are the top-tier of the debt markets.
+Investment-grade bonds – a category that includes debt of government entities as well as blue-chip powerhouses with strong balance sheets – are the top-tier of the debt markets and are particularly attractive right now as a result of these factors.
 These are the opposite of junk bonds, which are riskier and speculative in nature.

 Of course, buying individual bonds requires much more savvy than buying individual stocks.
-That's why an exchange-traded fund like the Vanguard Total Bond Market ETF (BND) is a good choice.
+That's why a bond exchange-traded fund like the Vanguard Total Bond Market ETF (BND) is a good choice.

 Whether you're looking for a hedge against rising prices or diversification beyond the typical asset classes, the iShares Gold Trust (IAU) is one of the more affordable ways to get direct exposure to gold prices